kingsznhone/VSOP2013.NET/README.md

 4. Useful Utility class.
 Convert Elliptic coordinates to cartesian and spherical
 5. Async Api included.
 6. precalculation on <b>φ</b> in terms, which gives 20%+ speed up of calculation.
-7. Use [MessagePack](https://github.com/neuecc/MessagePack-CSharp#lz4-compression"MessagePack for C#") for binary serialize.
+7. Use [MemoryPack](https://github.com/Cysharp/MemoryPack) for binary serialize.
 <br>Initialization time becomes less than 10% of previous version.
-8. Brotli compression on source data. ~300Mb -> ~50MB.
+8. LZMA2 compression on source data. ~300Mb -> ~43MB.
 9. Optional Native Side library accelerate.
-(Only on Windows)
+(60%+ speed up, Only on Windows)

 <br>